blefnk/relivator-nextjs-template/SECURITY.md

 # Security Policy

-## Supported Version
+## Supported Versions

-The security policy outlined below applies to latest only version of the project.
+Our commitment to security extends to the following version of the project:

 | Version | Supported          |
 | ------- | ------------------ |